 At first, we considered whether this behavior was tied to the Enrollment Status Page (ESP).
 It seemed logical that a new function would be introduced within the ESP. (for Autopilot v1, as AP-DP doesn’t rely on the ESP)

-This new setting looks like it could be the InstallQualityUpdates setting from the Windows10EnrollmentCompletionPageConfiguration, that was added two years ago.
+This new setting looks like it could be the InstallQualityUpdates setting from the Windows10EnrollmentCompletionPageConfiguration, which was added two years ago.
 This setting suggested some control over update installation during OOBE.

 Shall we examine if that could be the case?
 Looking at how Microsoft reintroduced the feature, it really does sound like it.